 - Installed electrical wiring and boxes during the construction phase of a home or commercial building.

-- Read and followed blueprints/schematics to understand each projects layout.
+- Read and follow blueprints/schematics to understand the layout of each project.

 - Built and installed light fixtures in residential and commercial settings.